tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 date: 2020-12-0
 description: Use the Amplify CLI to deploy Axway Istio agents.
 ---
-{{< alert title="Public beta" color="warning" >}}This is a preview of new Istio agents, which run separately from the Istio POC agents that provide full governance of your hybrid environment.
+{{< alert title="Public beta" color="warning" >}}This is a preview of the new Istio agents, which run separately from the Istio POC agents that provide full governance of your hybrid environment.
 The new agents are deployed and configured from the Axway CLI, and they monitor Kubernetes resource discovery and Istio traffic activity.{{< /alert >}}

 ## Before you begin

 Ensure you have the following tools installed:

-* Amplify Central CLI 0.13.0 or later
+* Amplify Central CLI 0.17.0 or later
 * Helm 3.2.4 or later
 * Istioctl 1.8.2
 * Kubectl 1.18 or later